 It would be best if you had several things under your countertops.
 One of them is ensuring proper drainage and airflow.

 Flooding water is one of the major causes of issues under the sink.
-It can lead to rusting of metal and destruction of wood.
+It can lead to rusting of metal and the destruction of wood.

 A dishwasher air gap is equipment above the sink and countertop that prevents dirty water from returning to the dishwasher.
 In other words, it’s like a valve that prevents the backflow of contaminated water.